ivotron/quiho-popper/paper/paper.md

 striving for highly accurate predictions, one can also use performance modeling as a profiling tool.

-In this work, we present _quiho_ an approach aimed at complementing automated performance regression testing by using inferred resource utilization profiles (IRUP) associated to an application.
+In this work we present _quiho_, an approach aimed at complementing automated performance regression testing by using inferred resource utilization profiles (IRUP) associated to an application.
 _quiho_ is